mmattel/Raspberry-Pi-Setup/README.md

 ```

 Install docker compose (go, **recommended**) either via the [package manager](https://docs.docker.com/compose/install/linux/#install-using-the-repository), often outdated or [manually](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually) which is latest.

+Note to use the correct [architecture](https://github.com/docker/compose/releases/) for file downloading, which is for the Raspberry x64 `armv7`.

 Allow the Docker System Service to Launch your Containers on Boot: